© Crown copyright 2021

 - letting them know they are not alone

 While listening, take their feelings seriously and don’t judge their emotions.
-They may feel anxious about big changes, such as the possibility of having to stay at home for a long period.
+They may feel anxious about big changes, such as the possibility of having to stay at home.
 Where possible, it can be helpful to explain any upcoming changes to routine and circumstances before they happen and help them to plan and come up with solutions, such as finding a hobby or doing exercises to relax and cope with anxiety.

-For useful tips for talking about feelings, see Skills for Care advice.
-For further guidance on COVID-19 for those with learning disabilities, including easy read materials, see the Mencap website.
-BILD (the Learning Disability Professional Senate) have also published a collection of resources that may be useful to support families and carers of people with learning disabilities during the COVID-19 pandemic.
+- BILD (the Learning Disability Professional Senate) has published a collection of resources to support families and carers of people with learning disabilities during the COVID-19 pandemic

 Autistic children and young people

-It is important to be honest when communicating with your child or young person about the changing situation, measures they can take to stay safe, and the symptoms of the virus.
-Try to avoid giving definitive statements about the future – this is a rapidly developing situation and your child or young person may be more distressed if things change when they were told they would not.
-Keep up to date with official information about COVID-19 with guidance on this page.
+It is important to be honest when communicating with the child or young person you care for about the changing situation, measures they can take to stay safe, and the symptoms of the virus.
+Try to avoid giving definitive statements about the future – this is a rapidly developing and changing situation and the child or young person may be more distressed if things change when they were told they would not.

 You should continue to access support of local autism groups online or via phone.
-The National Autistic Society guidance on managing anxiety might also be helpful – you can call the Autism Helpline on 0808 800 4104 for further advice.
+The National Autistic Society guidance on managing anxiety might also be helpful.
+Autistica also provide support and information, including an Autism Helpline.

 Children or young people with physical health issues